 I think you need to talk to someone (a close friend or family member) about how you are feeling and possible a doctor too to help come up with some coping strategies before this behaviour turns into a full-blown obsession.

 How would you have responded to these questions?

-You can find more dating advice on my problem page.
+You can find more online relationship advice on my problem page.

 Want the answers to last week’s questions?
 They’re here.